Carnagion/dissertation/interim/interim.typ

     ),
 )

 This allows the exploitation of _complete orders_ between separation-identical aircraft.
 A complete order exists between two aircraft $x$ and $y$ if any arbitrary sequence containing $x$ and $y$ cannot be improved any further by reversing the orders of $x$ and $y$ @demaere-pruning-rules.
 Such complete orders simplify the problem of runway sequencing to one of interleaving ordered sets of separation-identical aircraft.
-It also reduces the problem's worst-case computational complexity from $n!$ to $O(m^2(n + 1)^m)$, where $n$ denotes the number of sets and $m$ denotes the number of aircraft @demaere-pruning-rules.
+It also reduces the problem's worst-case computational complexity from $n!$ to $O(m^2(n + 1)^m)$, where $n$ denotes the number of sets and $m$ denotes the number of aircraft @demaere-pruning-rules @psaraftis-dynamic-programming.

 Since all of the methods used in this project are exact methods, using separation-identical sets does not compromise the optimality of the generated sequences @demaere-pruning-rules @psaraftis-dynamic-programming, and considerably trims the solution search space.